Neural Likelihood Approximation for Integer Valued Time Series Data: EXPERIMENTS

 \subsection{SEIAR model}

-This more sophisticated outbreak model includes a latent exposure period, symptomatic phases and asymptomatic cases \citep{black_importance_2019}.
+This more sophisticated outbreak model includes a latent exposure period (E), symptomatic phases (I) and asymptomatic (A) phases \citep{black_importance_2019}.
 The state of the model can be given in terms of 5 counting processes $Z_{1,t},\, \ldots,\, Z_{5,t}$, which count the total number of exposures, pre-symptomatic cases, symptomatic cases, removals and asymptomatic cases respectively.
 In addition to $R_0$ and $1/\gamma$, the model has three extra parameters: $1/\sigma \geq 0$, $\kappa \in (0, 1)$ and $q \in (0, 1)$.
-The observations are of the same form as the SIR model observations, where the case numbers at day $i$ are given by $y_i = Z_{3, i}$, corresponding to counting the number of new symptomatic cases each day.
-With these observations, the likelihood has a complicated relationship between the parameters $R_0$ and $q$, which manifests as a banana shaped joint posterior.
+The observations are of the same form as the SIR model, where the case numbers at day $i$ are given by $y_i = Z_{3, i}$, corresponding to counting the number of new symptomatic cases each day.
+The likelihood has a complicated relationship between the parameters $R_0$ and $q$, which manifests as a banana shaped joint posterior.
 We assess our method on observations from populations of size $N=350,~500,~1000$ and 2000.

 Table \ref{T:metrics_seiar} shows a comparison of the posterior statistics for the parameters $R_0$ and $\kappa$.
 The metrics for the other parameters are deferred to Appendix \ref{sec:add results}.
 The bias in the mean value of $R_0$ is consistently small, but the standard deviations are slightly inflated, more so with larger population sizes.
 The $R_0$ posterior for these experiments is quite right skewed, and SNL produces posteriors which are slightly too heavy in the tail, which explains the inflated variance estimates.
 For $\kappa$, the posterior means do exhibit a noticeable bias, but the posterior standard deviations do not on average.
 The bias in $\kappa$ is lowest for the $N=500$ experiment, where the posterior has a mode near $\kappa=0$.
 The parameter $\kappa$ only has a weak relationship with the data, being the most informative near 0 or 1, hence the effect of $\kappa$ on the likelihood is presumably difficult to learn.
 This would explain the biases in the $\kappa$ posteriors, and would also explain why the $N=500$ experiment had the lowest bias on average.
 SNL manages to correctly reproduce the banana shaped posterior between $R_0$ and $q$, which can be seen for $N=500$ in Figure \ref{fig:banana}.
 In terms of runtime, the centre panel of Figure \ref{fig:ess} shows that the performance of SNL drops off at a slower rate than PMMH with increasing $N$, and is noticeably faster for the $N=1000$ and 2000 experiments.